Video Game: Poker Night 2

 Sam: I was in comics?
 How embarrassing.

-- And the Adventure Continues: When Sam is eliminated from the Sam & Max 25th Anniversary tournament, Max shows up in an elevatornote the time machine from Season Two and tells Sam that he found a group of 16th century cradle robbers.
+- And the Adventure Continues: When Sam is eliminated from the Sam & Max 25th Anniversary tournament, Max shows up in an elevatornote and tells Sam that he found a group of 16th century cradle robbers.
 ACTUAL cradle robbers.
 Binkies, pacifiers, the whole shebang!
 Then the two head off.

 Max: And hey, what is the deeeeal with antipasta?
 Does it blow up when it touches regular pasta?
 I mean, come on!

 - GLaDOS says that when an object passes through a portal, it gains an insignificant amount of fractal positronic antimatter.

 Claptrap: Fractal-positronic antimatter!?
 I love that stuff!
 Rots the flesh off of skags in seconds, man!

 GLaDOS: He's joking.
 It actually takes several agonizing minutes.